je-el/My-First-Calculator/README.md

 Using HTML and CSS to create a stylized calculator web application.
 Making stylistic choices to give the website a heading and contact information.
+Currently the site is mostly optimized for viewing on mobile devices.
   </p>